-When you go to Subtitles tab, you will find that HandBrake has selected subtitle automatically.
+Accessing to Subtitles tab, you find that HandBrake has selected subtitle automatically.
 In fact, you can configure automatic subtitle selection by clicking Selection Behavior.
 Then the Subtitle Defaults window will pop up.

 Step 4.
 Click Browse to specify output file name and save path.

 Step 5. hit Start Encode and then HandBrake will start working.
-Once done, you will get a new file with added soft or hard subtitles.
+Once done, you will get a new file with added soft/hard subtitles or captions.

-Part 2: How to Remove Subtitles on HandBrake?
+Part 2: How to Remove Soft Subtitles on HandBrake?